I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportgetvgastatus.md

 ## -remarks
 <p>The <b>VideoPortGetVgaStatus</b> function is mainly used to determine whether a device is the sole VGA-enabled device in a <a href="https://msdn.microsoft.com/ba15af67-94c0-4c37-8b3d-b1472e731d88">multiple monitor</a> system. </p>

-<p>The <b>VideoPortGetVgaStatus</b> function is mainly used to determine whether a device is the sole VGA-enabled device in a <a href="https://msdn.microsoft.com/ba15af67-94c0-4c37-8b3d-b1472e731d88">multiple monitor</a> system. </p>

 ## -requirements
 <table>
 <tr>